-- a) The following option parts must be supplied to the following championships upon request: - i) World Superbike Championship. - b) Their use is not compulsory teams may "optionally" elect to use them. - c) The parts must have the same specification as the reference teams parts. - d) See the approved parts list on www.fim-live.com for more details.
+- a) The following option parts must be supplied to the following championships upon request: - i) World Superbike Championship. - b) Their use is not compulsory teams may "optionally" elect to use them. - c) The parts must have the same specification as the reference teams parts. - d) See the Eligible Parts for Competition List 2021 for more details.

-All option parts must be approved by SBK Technical Director before they are allowed to be used.
+All option parts must be declared eligible by SBK Technical Director and the CTI before they are allowed to be used.

-Option Parts Part Price Limit Lead time Notes Cylinder Head (SBK, WSS600) € 3,000.00 10 weeks 3 sets by January 10 th if ordered then 10 weeks.
+Opt tion Parts Part Price Limit Lead time Notes Cylinder Head (SBK, WSS600) € 3,000.00 10 weeks 3 sets by January 10 th if ordered then 10 weeks.
 Machined as the reference teams parts.
 Chassis (SBK) € 2,000.00 10 weeks 3 sets by January 10 th if ordered then 10 weeks.
-Machined as the reference teams parts.
+Modified as the reference teams parts.